 Environmental Health and Conservation Major: Ecology and Management Track

 Environmental Health and Conservation Major: One Health Track

 Calvin’s biology minor (19-20 semester hours) includes five electives, one of which can be fulfilled by completing an approved laboratory interim course.

 Integrative Biotechnology Minor

-Biotechnology is a field that is seeing tremendous job growth as healthcare, industrial and agricultural sectors seek innovative solutions to meet consumer demands.
+Biotechnology is a field that is seeing tremendous job growth as healthcare, industrial, and agricultural sectors seek innovative solutions to meet consumer demands.
 As a biotechnologist, you will manipulate genes and cells to design products and methods that are useful and beneficial.
 Consider this interdisciplinary minor as a complement to other science-related majors to prepare for careers in this growing field.
-In this program, you will take courses in chemistry, biology and computer science to gain the technical expertise and critical thinking skills needed to use biotechnology well.
-By gaining hands-on experience with DNA analyses, cell culture, bioinformatics, gene cloning and making transgenic organisms.
+In this program, you will take courses in chemistry, biology, and computer science to gain the technical expertise and critical thinking skills needed to use biotechnology well.
+You will gain hands-on experience with DNA analyses, cell culture, bioinformatics, gene cloning, and making transgenic organisms.